London Weather June Averages, United Kingdom

-The highest temperature ever recorded in recent times for London in June is 33°C, with the lowest temperature ever recorded being 7°C. When you compare these temperatures to the average for the month – 16°C – it's apparent that they're the extremes and aren't what you should expect during your holiday.
+The highest temperature ever recorded in recent times for London in June is 33°C, with the lowest temperature is 7°C.

-The cloud coverage for London decreases as the month progresses.
-On June 1st, the median cloud coverage starts off at 70% before dropping down to 68% on June 11th, 66% on June 21st and finally 64% on June 30th.
-Despite the cloudy spells, London is rarely affected by foggy days in June.
+The cloud coverage for London decreases as the month progresses, starting off at 70% before dropping down to 68% at the end of June.
+Despite the cloudy spells, London is rarely affected by fog in June.

 London Hotels in June